PierreGode/Linux-Active-Directory-join-script/README.md

 <p>
 New: Added support for readfile for Ubuntu.

-   : removed line failing SASL config and blocking user to update password.: investigation started 03/11 : For users beeing unable to update password please do a git pull and run option 4: Reauthenticate to fix.

 Supported OS's: Ubuntu 14-22 + mate, Debian ,Cent OS,Rasbian ,Fedora, Linux Mint, Kali, Zorin and Elemantary OS